modelscope/modelscope/README.md

 >>> result = portrait_matting('https://modelscope.oss-cn-beijing.aliyuncs.com/test/images/image_matting.png')
 >>> cv2.imwrite('result.png', result['output_img'])
 ```

-The output image is
+The output image with the background removed is:
 ![image](https://resouces.modelscope.cn/document/docdata/2023-2-16_20:53/dist/ModelScope%20Library%E6%95%99%E7%A8%8B/resources/1656989768092-5470f8ac-cda8-4703-ac98-dbb6fd675b34.png)

-For finetuning and evaluation, you need ten more lines of code to construct dataset and trainer, and by calling `traner.train()` and
+Fine-tuning and evaluation can also be done with a few more lines of code to set up training dataset and trainer, with the heavy-lifting work of training and evaluation a model encapsulated in the implementation of  `traner.train()` and
-`trainer.evaluate()` you can finish finetuning and evaluating a certain model.
+`trainer.evaluate()`  interfaces.

-For example, we use the gpt3 1.3B model to load the chinese poetry dataset and finetune the model, the resulted model can be used for poetry generation.
+For example, the gpt3 base model (1.3B) can be fine-tuned with the chinese-poetry dataset, resulting in a model that can be used for chinese-poetry generation.

 ```python
 >>> from modelscope.metainfo import Trainers